bakpakin/Fennel/reference.md

 If no clause matches, the form evaluates to nil.

 Patterns can be tables, literal values, or symbols.
-Any symbol is implicitly checked to be not `nil`.
+Any symbol that doesn't start with `_` or `?` is implicitly checked to be not `nil`.
 Symbols can be repeated in an expression to check for the same value.

 Example: